CSA-BEG/Crypticus-Ambiguous/README.txt

 A first person dungeon crawler with easily editable maps, items, and enemies.
 Objective is to find gold key and exit the dungeon through the gold door.
+All files should be in the same folder as the python program.

 COTNROLS
 ------------------------------